edward-stuart-johnson/data-analytics-power-bi-report/README.md

 ## Data Loading and Preparation

-I connected to an Azure SQL database, a Microsfot Azure Storage Account, and web-hosted CSV files to import useful data for this dataset.
+I connected to an Azure SQL database, a Microsoft Azure Storage Account, and web-hosted CSV files to import useful data for this dataset.
 I cleaned and organized the data by removing irrelevant columns, splitting date-time details, and ensuring data consistency.
 I also renamed columns to fit Power BI conventions.

 I connected to the Azure SQL Database and imported the orders_powerbi table using the Import option in Power BI.